 If you’re a cookie lover, then this Cookie Trifle recipe is for you!
-You’ll be in cookie heaven when you take a bite out of this trifle dessert!
+You’ll be in cookie heaven when you take a bite out of this delicious layered dessert.

-This Cookie Trifle recipe is a super easy trifle recipe that only uses 3 ingredients!
-Chocolate and butterscotch chip cookies, layered with vanilla custard and whipped cream!
+This Cookie Trifle recipe is a super easy layered recipe that only uses 3 ingredients!
+Chocolate and butterscotch chip cookies are stacked between vanilla custard and whipped cream.

-While they were all delicious and we ate more cookies than any one person should eat in an entire year, hard as we tried, it was impossible to finish them all.
+While they were all delicious, we ate more cookies than any one person should eat in an entire year.
+And as hard as we tried, it was impossible to finish them all as is.

 - In a trifle dish or large glass bowl, place a layer of chocolate chip cookies covering the bottom.
 Spread a layer of vanilla custard and then whipped cream.

 - Next, layer with butterscotch chip cookies and repeat vanilla custard and whipped cream.
 Continue this pattern until you are all out of cookies!

 - Cover tightly with plastic wrap and refrigerate for a minimum of an hour, but up to 12 hours before serving.

 - If you’ve tried this recipe, come back and let us know how it was!